Spectral survey of the diffuse gas toward BL Lac in the Q band: Results

-Such differences in the line profiles were also seen toward other sight-lines and indicate the presence of density and velocity gradients along the line of sight \citep[][e.g. for the sight-line to NRAO150 (B0355+508)]{Gerin:2024}.
+Such differences in the line profiles were also seen toward other sight lines and indicate the presence of density and velocity gradients along the line of sight \citep[][e.g., for the sight line to NRAO150 (B0355+508)]{Gerin:2024}.
 The abundance variations are related to the different chemical pathways responsible for the formation and destruction of the different species.
-Species like CS have an enhanced abundance in the regions with the highest density along the line of sight, which have a smaller velocity dispersion as compared with the total velocity dispersion of the molecular gas as traced by CCH or HCO$^+$ \citep{Liszt:2025}.
-Carbon chains and cycles seem to occupy the full volume and exhibit a similar velocity dispersion to HCO$^+$ or CCH.
-Some molecular ions are more abundant in the lower density regions where the electron fraction is the highest, especially those reacting with H$_2$ like OH$^+$ and CH$^+$ \citep{Gerin:2016}.
+Species such as CS have an enhanced abundance in the regions with the highest density along the line of sight, which have a smaller velocity dispersion compared to the total velocity dispersion of the molecular gas traced by CCH or HCO$^+$ \citep{Liszt:2025}.
+Carbon chains and cycles seem to occupy the full volume and exhibit a velocity dispersion similar to that of HCO$^+$ or CCH.
+Some molecular ions are more abundant in the lower density regions where the electron fraction is the highest, especially those reacting with H$_2$ such as OH$^+$ and CH$^+$ \citep{Gerin:2016}.
 The observed profile of C$_3$H$^+$, an ion reacting with H$_2$ to form C$_3$H$_2^+$ and C$_3$H$_3^+$ \citep{Guzman:2015}, follows this trend as the velocity component at $-0.6$ \kms is more prominent than that at $-1.5$ \kms.
-The same behavior seen for HCS$^+$ could indicate a difference in density and ionization fraction between these two velocity components since the abundance of this molecular ion is expected to be higher in lower density gas with a high electron fraction \citep{Lucas:2002}.
+The same behavior is seen for HCS$^+$.
+It could indicate a difference in density and ionization fraction between these two velocity components, since the abundance of this molecular ion is expected to be higher in lower-density gas with a high electron fraction \citep{Lucas:2002}.